 The Joan Crawford Chronicle

-For detailed information regarding Joan's involvement with this production, visit the here.
+For more details regarding Joan's involvement with this production, visit the here.

 March: Joan opens a Pepsi-Cola plant in Nassau, The Bahamas.